Historical revisionism

 In historiography, historical revisionism is the reinterpretation of a historical account.
 It involves challenging the orthodox (established, accepted or traditional) scholarly views or narratives regarding a historical event, timespan, or phenomenon by introducing contrary evidence or reinterpreting the motivations of the people involved.
 Revision of the historical record can reflect new discoveries of fact, evidence, and interpretation as they come to light.
 The process of historical revision is a common, necessary, and usually uncontroversial process which develops and refines the historical record to make it more complete and accurate.
+Debate forms an essential part of the practice of history: in the words of Simon Schama: "History is argument".

 One form of historical revisionism involves denying the moral significance or accuracy of the historical record.
-This type of historical revisionism is called historical negationism, and is contentious as it often includes denying the veracity of genuine documents, or deliberately manipulating statistical data to reach predetermined conclusions.
-The destruction or alteration of cultural heritage sites is also considered a form of illegitimate historical revisionism when it serves to deny the cultural or historical claims of ethnic groups.
+This type of historical revisionism, called "historical negationism", is contentious if it includes denying the veracity of genuine documents, or deliberately manipulating statistical data to reach predetermined conclusions.
+The destruction or alteration of cultural-heritage sites is also considered a form of illegitimate historical revisionism when it serves to deny the cultural or historical claims of ethnic groups.
 Negationists may use the term "revisionism" to portray their pseudoscholarship as legitimate, especially in the context of genocide denial.